mvolkmann/blog/src/swift/Xcode.md

 Approach #1:

 - Select Editor ...
-Side By Side Comparsion
+Side By Side Comparison or click the button in the upper-right containing left and right arrows.
+  Toggles to blue

 Approach #2: